kriasoft/react-firebase-starter/docs/routing-and-navigation.md

 }
 ```

-If a route contains some Query Parameters for the given route, these can be passed down as props when configured.
-The key is desried prop key and the value is the query parameter key received:
+If a route contains query parameters, these can be passed down as props when configured in routes.json.
+The key is the desired prop key and the value is the query parameter key received:

 ```json
 {